Pink fairy armadillo: Conservation efforts

 In 2006, the armadillo was placed in the Near-Threatened category on the IUCN Red List.
 In 2008, it was moved to the Data Deficient category due to the lack of scientific information on its population dynamics and natural history.
 Field sightings were confirmed to be rare and less common than before, even though the pink fairy armadillo is already difficult to observe due to its nocturnal fossorial lifestyle.

-Researchers have found that the pink fairy armadillo is highly subject to stress, making the attempts to apply any conservation policies, including taking it out of its natural environment, extremely difficult and largely unsuccessful.
+Researchers have found that the pink fairy armadillo is highly susceptible to stress, making the attempts to apply any conservation policies, including taking it out of its natural environment, extremely difficult and largely unsuccessful.
 Any modifications in its environment, external temperature, or diet are known to trigger stress responses, which are considered to be a possible reason for the failure of captivity attempts.

 Many of the armadillos have died during the transportation process from their wild habitat, and many more have only survived several days in captivity.
 Overall, there are only three reports of captive maintenance of the pink fairy armadillo that are considered successful – in 1970, 1985, and 2009, reporting individuals that lived in captivity for at least 30 months, 22 months, and 8 months, respectively.

 This armadillo species is found in several protected areas, including the Lihué Calel National Park.
 Both national and provincial legislation is in place specifically protecting the species.